 The resolution of this important issue based on current developments is, to say the least, quite problematic.
-The NLRB's historic Horton decision begins with this paragraph that provides an apt introduction to what is at stake here:
+The NLRB's historic Horton decision begins with this paragraph that aptly sums up this the issue involved here:

 In this case, we consider whether an employer violates Section 8(a)(1) of the National Labor Relations Act when it requires employees covered by the Act, as a condition of their employment, to sign an agreement that precludes them from filing joint, class, or collective claims addressing their wages, hours or other working conditions against the employer in any forum, arbitral or judicial.
-For the reasons stated below, we find that such an agreement unlawfully restricts employees' Section 7 right to engage in concerted action for mutual aid or protection, notwithstanding the Federal Arbitration Act (FAA), which generally makes employment-related arbitration agreements judicially enforceable. circumstances presented here, there is no conflict between Federal labor law and policy, on the one hand, and the FAA and its policies, on the other.
+For the reasons stated below, we find that such an agreement unlawfully restricts employees' Section 7 right to engage in concerted action for mutual aid or protection, notwithstanding the Federal Arbitration Act (FAA), which generally makes employment-related arbitration agreements judicially enforceable.
+In the circumstances presented here, there is no conflict between Federal labor law and policy, on the one hand, and the FAA and its policies, on the other.